DavidsonGroup/longhaul/README.md

 view(count)
 ```

+For visualization of the dictionary and the DoCo count, please refer to the blessy.createPhasingDictionary and blessy.createDoCoCount functions (see [Functions and Use Cases](#functions-and-use-cases)).

 #### Functions and Use Cases:
 Here, we outline the component functions of blessy along with use-cases and arguments for each, to assist users in customizing the module to fit their specific needs.
 The functions are listed based on their order in the blessy pipeline: